 Students in Year 9 undertake a seven-day Outdoor Education Expedition in Term 1 (weather permitting).
-This challenging and highly-rewarding experience offers an excellent opportunity for students to gain confidence in goal setting and working in teams to achieve objectives.
+This challenging and highly rewarding experience offers an excellent opportunity for students to gain confidence in goal setting and working in teams to achieve objectives.
 It also serves as an outstanding opportunity for students to further develop resilience and self-esteem.

-The Year 9 Expedition for 2024 will take place from Saturday 2 March - Friday 8 March.
-The 2023 expedition took place in the Alpine National Park near Fall Creek.
-The location of the 2023 expedition will be announced later in 2023.
+The Year 9 Expedition for 2024 will take place from Saturday 2 March - Friday 8 March in the Thomson Dam region, Baw Baw.
 The expedition is directed by Halls Outdoor Adventures, a company which has been successfully associated with this Expedition for a number of years.
 Activities over the seven days include abseiling, mountain biking, hiking, river rafting, navigation skills and initiative activities.